aaj1510/RAGforClimateArticles/README.md

 🔍 ClimateRAG: A RAG Pipeline for Climate Article Analysis ClimateRAG is a Retrieval-Augmented Generation (RAG) pipeline designed to assist in querying and understanding climate-related articles.
 This is also specific to my use case, as i tend to do much research on climate-tech.
 Of course, any document can be fed to achieve similar results.

-🚧 Note: This project is currently in development.
-Core components have been implemented, and I'm working on solving dependency issues and bugs.
+🚧 Note: This project is currently in development towards improving it's features.

 🧠 Project Purpose
 Climate literature is vast and growing.
 This RAG implementation would help distill knowledge from content fed, by combining retrieval-based search with generation using Llama3.
 This way, instead of relying solely on static search or generic AI models, answers are generated from the pdf content.